 From making dens to sleepovers (with very little sleep), these are some of my fondest memories growing up.
 Yet the best thing about having my own space was that it was where I could let my imagination run wild.
 When it comes to kids’ bedrooms – it’s where the decorating fun really is.

-When I’m writing for These Three Rooms and Kitchens Bedrooms & Bathrooms magazine, I love it when a kids bedroom feature lands on my desk.
+I love it when a kids’ bedrooms feature lands on my desk.
 The colours, the patterns, the teepee tents…the cuteness overload that follows is all sorts of happy.
 Have you seen those beds with slides attached, or bunks shaped like helicopters?
 I wonder what the age limit on those is…

 Okay, back to business.
 Decorating a space for your kids is just as much fun for you as it will be for the kids when it’s finished and, really, it’s an opportunity to introduce some bright colours, fun prints and den-worthy accessories into your bedroom.